ReXiSp/splatoon-v16-project/README.md

-# Mitmproxy configuration for Pretendo
+# Mitmproxy configuration for Splatoon 1.0.0

 This repo contains configurations, scripts, and certificates for using `mitmproxy`/`mitmweb`/`mitmdump` to intercept traffic from Nintendo consoles,